helmfile/helmfile/docs/templating_funcs.md

 ```yaml
 {{ $envValue := requiredEnv "envName" }}
 ```

+> If the environment variable value starts with '/' (forward slash) and [Git for Windows](https://git-scm.com/download/win) is used, you must set `MSYS_NO_PATHCONV=1` to preserve values as-is, or the environment variable value will be prefixed with the `C:\Program Files\Git`.
+[Reference](https://github.com/git-for-windows/build-extra/blob/main/ReleaseNotes.md#known-issues)

 #### `exec`
 The `exec` function allows you to run a command, returning the stdout of the command.
 When the command fails, the template rendering will fail with an error message.